 Here is a Summary of Our Key Findings:

-2. Our data also shows that a site’s overall link authority (as measured by Ahrefs Domain Rating) strongly correlates with higher rankings.
+1. Our data shows that a site’s overall link authority (as measured by Ahrefs Domain Rating) strongly correlates with higher rankings.

-6. Despite the buzz around Schema, our data shows that use of Schema markup doesn’t correlate with higher rankings.
+11. Our data shows that use of Schema markup does not correlate with higher rankings.

 We have detailed data and information of our findings below.